 You use your hips a lot — probably even more than you realize — and that means there are a lot of issues that can cause pain and related symptoms.
 Like any joint pain, determining that underlying cause is the key to treatment — and the key to feeling better.
 You can help Dr. Van Thiel diagnose the cause of your hip pain by considering what your symptoms feel like and what’s causing them to occur.

-Diagnosing Unexplained Hip Pain Symptoms
+Unexplained Hip Pain Diagnosis

 An evaluation is needed to understand what may be the cause of hip pain.
 Questions that a qualified orthopedic surgeon like Dr. Van Thiel and his clinical staff would ask, for instance, include: